YuvalGlizerin/Postrix/services/backoffice/OAUTH_EPHEMERAL_SETUP.md

    - Session cookies are configured with `domain: '.postrix.io'`
    - This allows sessions created on production to work on all `*.postrix.io` subdomains

-3. **OAuth Proxy for Ephemeral Environments**
+3. **OAuth Popup for Ephemeral Environments**
-   - Ephemeral environments redirect users to production's OAuth endpoint
+   - Ephemeral environments open production's OAuth flow in a popup window
-   - Production handles the entire OAuth flow with Google
+   - Production handles the entire OAuth flow with Google in the popup
-   - After successful authentication, users are redirected back to their original ephemeral domain
+   - After successful authentication, the popup shows a success message and auto-closes
-   - The session cookie (set for `.postrix.io`) is accessible on the ephemeral domain
+   - The session cookie (set for `.postrix.io`) is now accessible on the ephemeral domain
+   - The main window detects the popup closed and reloads to pick up the session

 ### Authentication Flow